 The KRA Tax Dispute Resolution division is located at Ushuru Pension Towers, (formerly Corporate Business Centre) Block B, 7th floor along Elgon Road in Upperhill, Nairobi.

-Matthews Ohotto is a holder of Second Class Honours Upper Division Degree in Business Information Technology (BBIT) from the Jomo Kenyatta University of Agriculture and Technology (JKUAT).
+Matthews Ohotto is a holder of Second Class Honours Upper Division Degree in Business Information Technology (BBIT – Bachelor of Business Information Technology) from the Jomo Kenyatta University of Agriculture and Technology (JKUAT).
 He is the Founder of Cyber.co.ke Portal in Kenya.
 He posses vast knowledge in two key aspects of computer training, that is, the link between Information Technology and the Business Environment.
-He has vast experience in managing and operating cyber cafe businesses in Kenya and over 10 years experience on KRA tax matters in Kenya including Income Tax Resident, Income Tax Non-Resident, Income Tax PAYE, Turnover Tax (TOT) and Value Added Tax (VAT).
-Get in touch with him via email: email@example.com
+He has vast experience in managing and operating cyber cafe businesses in Kenya and vast experience on Kenya Revenue Authority Tax Obligations in Kenya including: Income Tax Resident, Income Tax Non-Resident, Income Tax PAYE, Income Tax Company, Income Tax Partnership, Turnover Tax (TOT) and Value Added Tax (VAT).
+Cyber.co.ke Portal is the place to be when you need KRA Services in Kenya.
+Do you need any help or assistance?
+Send us an email to: [email protected] today.